 “I think it’s very striking when you open up the sleeve, but I’ve always found it slightly jarring, because it’s so different from the cover.
 I suppose they’re both quite dark in a way, but I always found the decision to put those together quite strange.
 Then again, people seemed to like it, so good.”

-So, what do you think?
-Was the choice of imagery accidental or on purpose?
-Either way, as if we needed an excuse to give the album another listen….
+As if we needed an excuse to give the album another listen….